Administrivia Laconic Main

-Big Bad: Calling someone a villain in real life is a bad idea.
+Big Bad, Big Bad Duumvirate, Big Bad Ensemble, Big Bad Wannabe: Calling someone a villain in real life is a bad idea.
 Plus, it is too controversial to call people who causes the wars' conflicts by this trope.

-Big Beautiful Woman: Same as above, plus its RL folder attracted a lot of unsavory material.
+Big Beautiful Man and Big Beautiful Woman: Fanservice tropes.
+The latter's RL folder attracted a lot of unsavory material.

 Big Brother Is Watching: Every country has surveillance, and real life examples would be too controversial.

 Big Eater: We don't need real life examples of overeating.

 Big Good: Calling real people good is nearly as controversial as calling them evil or Big Bads.
 Plus, people aren't written to be powerful during real life wars.